Filing for Divorce in Westchester

 While divorce may be the best solution for your situation, it can still

 be a highly volatile process.
 For this reason, it's absolutely critical

-to enlist the services of a seasoned Westchester County divorce attorney.
+to enlist the services of a seasoned divorce attorney.
+Call our divorce

-Friedman & Friedman, Attorneys at Law has been in private practice
+Friedman & Friedman PLLC, Attorneys at Law has been in private practice

 for more than 35 years.
-We have helped countless individuals in Westchester
+We have helped countless individuals in White

 Although no two divorce cases are identical, there are core issues that